slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Tell me and I forget.
 Teach me and I remember.
 Involve me and I learn."
 -- Benjamin Franklin*

+> *"It is impossible for a man to learn what he thinks he already knows."
+-- Epictetus*

 ### Improving by experience

 > *"Tell me and I’ll forget; show me and I may remember; involve me and I’ll understand." (...)